mckayc/task-donegeon/README.md

 ## ✨ Features

-### What's New in Version 0.0.83
+### What's New in Version 0.0.84 (July 20, 2025)
--   **Durable Server-Side Backups:** The entire backup system has been overhauled for production-grade reliability.
-Backups are no longer stored in the browser's volatile `localStorage`.
-    -   **Persistent Storage:** Backups are now saved directly on the server's file system.
-For Docker users, this means you can map a local host directory (e.g., `./backups`) to persist your data indefinitely.
-    -   **Reliable Automated Backups:** The automated backup scheduler now runs as a server-side process, ensuring backups are created reliably at the configured interval, regardless of whether a user has the app open.
-    -   **New Management UI:** The "Backup & Import" page has been completely refactored to interact with the new server-side system, allowing you to generate, download, and delete backups stored on the server.
+-   **Categorized Frontend Uploads:** The asset management workflow has been significantly improved.
+    -   **Categorize on Upload:** When uploading an image from the `Asset Manager` page, you can now specify a category directly.
+    -   **Automatic Folder Organization:** The backend will automatically save the image into a sub-folder matching the category name, keeping your uploads tidy on the server.
+    -   **Instant Gallery Update:** The uploaded image immediately appears in the Local Image Gallery under its new category, ready to be used in a Game Asset.

 ### Version History
+- **v0.0.83 (July 19, 2025):** **Durable Server-Side Backups:** The entire backup system has been overhauled for production-grade reliability.
+Backups are now saved directly on the server's file system, and automated backups run as a reliable server-side process.
-- **v0.0.82:** **Login Notifications System & DM Announcements:** A comprehensive notification system has been added.
+- **v0.0.82 (July 18, 2025):** **Login Notifications System & DM Announcements:** A comprehensive notification system has been added.
 Users now see a popup on login detailing new quest assignments, guild announcements from Donegeon Masters, trophies unlocked, and items pending approval.
 This feature can be toggled in a new "Notifications" section in the settings.
-- **v0.0.81:** Revamped About Page, direct GitHub link, and a new Version History section.
+- **v0.0.81 (July 17, 2025):** Revamped About Page, direct GitHub link, and a new Version History section.
-- **v0.0.80:** UI Streamlining (Global Reward Display), Smarter Sticky Card Headers, Docker Chat Fix, Dashboard Cleanup.
+- **v0.0.80 (July 16, 2025):** UI Streamlining (Global Reward Display), Smarter Sticky Card Headers, Docker Chat Fix, Dashboard Cleanup.

 ### Core Features
--   **Login Notifications & DM Announcements:** A robust system to ensure users see important updates, including high-priority messages from administrators.
 -   **Full-featured In-App Chat:** A real-time chat system allows users to message each other directly within the app, with notifications for unread messages.
 -   **Bulk Content Management:** Admins can now select multiple items on management pages to perform bulk actions like deleting or changing status.
 -   **AI Image Generation Helper:** The Asset Manager now includes an AI prompt helper with links to free AI art generators to streamline asset creation.